RenatoMignone/Secure-Timeout-System-NXPS32K3X8EVB/README.md

 - `FreeRTOS`: FreeRTOS kernel and related files.
 - `qemu`: QEMU emulator files.
 - `resources/`: Additional resources such as images and documentation.
+- `scripts`: Collection of scripts used in the project.
 - `README.md`: Project documentation.
 - `GUIDE.md`: Detailed guide for setting up, running, and recreating the project, explaining all the steps and details.
 - `LICENSE-CC-BY-NC-4.0.md`: License file.